-To demonstrate the possibility of defining new event time representations, we propose a form of logical time called genealogical time that labels causal ancestors and descendants of a focal event using timestamps consistent with causality.
+To demonstrate the potential for new event time representations, we propose a form of logical time called genealogical time that labels causal ancestors and descendants of a focal event using timestamps consistent with causality.
 The focal event E_F is given a timestamp of 0.
-Every descendant event E_D for which $E_F \rightarrow E_D$ is assigned a time value 1 greater than the maximum of its causal predecessors, similar to scalar time.
-Unlike other forms of logical time, every ancestor event E_A for which $E_A \rightarrow E_F$ is assigned a time value 1 less than the minimum of its causal successors.
-Genealogical time is used as the horizontal axis of the timeline in Figure 3.
-The illustration is based on the same timeline as Figure 1, but includes only events that are causally related to a focal event at virtual time 9.
+Every descendant event E_D for which $E_F \to E_D$ is assigned a time value 1 greater than the maximum of its causal predecessors, similar to scalar time.
+Unlike other forms of logical time, every ancestor event E_A for which $E_A \to E_F$ is assigned a time value 1 less than the minimum of its causal successors.
+Genealogical time serves as the time axis for the diagram in Figure 3.
+The timeline is the same as in Figure 1, except only events causally related to the focal event are shown.

-Figure 3: A subset of the timeline in Figure 1 re-organized according to genealogical time.
-The event at virtual time 9 is selected as the focal event.
+Figure 3: The timeline of Figure 1 re-organized using genealogical time with a focal event at virtual time 9.

 Potential applications of genealogical time include the debugging or analysis of simulation models.
 If an anomaly is detected in the output of a simulation run, the associated event could be selected as a focal event.
 A visual interface similar to the illustration in Figure 3 might help a modeler systematically observe the likely causes of the anomaly on the left-hand side, and explore its potential effects on the right-hand side.
 Such analyses could be performed regardless of whether the simulation is executed sequentially or using parallelism.
 The application of logical time to modern debugging tools has received considerable attention recently in the field of distributed computing (Isaacs et al. 2014, Beschastnikh et al. 2016).
-New parallel and sequential discrete event simulation tools, including debugging interfaces (Maleki et al. 2015, Van Mierlo et al. 2016), may also benefit from the repurposing of classic distributed computing techniques.
+New parallel and sequential discrete event simulation tools, including debugging interfaces (Maleki et al. 2015, Van Mierlo et al. 2017), may also benefit from the repurposing of classic distributed computing techniques.

 Simulated time, simulation time, virtual time, logical (or scalar/vector/matrix) time, discrete event (or superdense) time, and wallclock time are distinct event time representations defined in this paper and disambiguated by formal properties and relationships indicated in a newly proposed taxonomy (Figure 2).
-We hope this organizational effort will help researchers and practitioners discuss the various time representations- and related concepts such as real time and physical time-with greater precision and consistency.
+We hope this organizational effort will help researchers and practitioners discuss the various time representations-and related concepts such as real time and physical time-with greater precision and consistency.